PATENT ENFORCEMENT PROCEEDINGS

-The exception to this requirement is set in Article 84 of the IPL which defines the types of disclosure made within 12 months before the application or priority date that do not affect novelty as follows:
+The exception to this requirement is set in article 84 of the IP Law, which defines the disclosure types made within 12 months before the application or priority date that do not affect novelty as follows:

 - disclosure by the inventor;

-- disclosures by an office authorised to receive patent applications if:
+- disclosure by an office authorised to receive patent applications if:

-- the disclosed information was in another application by the same inventor and the information was required to be disclosed; and/or
+- the disclosed information was in another application by the same inventor and the information was required to be disclosed; or

-- a third party discloses information directly or indirectly obtained from an inventor without their approval or knowledge; or
+- a third party discloses information directly or indirectly obtained from an inventor without his or her approval or knowledge; or

-- disclosures by a third party which directly or indirectly obtains information from the inventor.
+- disclosure by a third party that directly or indirectly obtains information from the inventor.

 What is the legal standard for determining whether a patent is ‘obvious’ or ‘inventive’ in view of the prior art?

 There is no statutory provision on how to apply the obviousness test in the IP Law.
-However, as per case law, the obviousness criteria are not met if a hypothetical person who is an expert or skilled person in the field could expect reasonable success in reaching the invention subject to the patent by starting from the closest reference available in the state of the art and without conducting very complex or lengthy examination.
-It is also seen that in certain cases, the ‘problem-solution’ approach is also used like in EPO practice.
-If a skilled person would (not could) reach the solution by examining one or multiple documents on prior art to solve the problem, then the solution is recognized as obvious.
+However, as per the case law, the obviousness criteria are not met if a hypothetical person who is an expert or skilled person in the field could expect reasonable success in reaching the invention subject to the patent by starting from the closest reference available in the state of art and without conducting very complex or lengthy examination.
+It is also seen that in certain cases, the problem–solution approach is also used, as is the case in EU practice.
+If a skilled person would – as opposed to could – reach the solution by examining one or multiple documents on the prior art to solve the problem, the solution is recognised as obvious.

 Are there any grounds on which an otherwise valid patent can be deemed unenforceable owing to misconduct by the inventors or the patent owner, or for some other reason?

-No, there are no grounds regulated regarding whether an otherwise valid patent can be deemed unenforceable under the IP Law.
+No, there are no grounds on which an otherwise valid patent can be deemed unenforceable under the IP Law.

 Is it a defence if an accused infringer has been privately using the accused method or device prior to the filing date or publication date of the patent?
 If so, does the defence cover all types of inventions?
 Is the defence limited to commercial uses?

-As per Article 87 of the IPL, the continuing or start of the use, in line with the measures adopted, of the persons who have been using the invention or have adopted significant and substantial measures for the use, in good faith, within the country, at the date of or before the application, cannot be prevented by the patent applicant or owner.
+As per article 87 of the IP Law, the patent applicant or owner cannot prevent the continuation or start of the use of the invention, in line with the measures adopted, by persons who have been using the invention or who have adopted significant and substantial measures for its use, in good faith, within the country, at the date of or before the application.

-However, the continuation of the use of the invention subject to the patent or the use in line with the adopted measures is limited to the reasonable requirements of the establishment owned by the prior user.
-A right originating from previous use cannot be licensed and may only be transferred together with the establishment.
+However, the continuation of the use of the invention subject to the patent or its use in line with the adopted measures is limited to the reasonable requirements of the establishment owned by the prior user.
+The right originating from previous use cannot be licensed and may only be transferred together with the establishment.

 What monetary remedies are available against a patent infringer?
 When do damages start to accrue?
 Do damage awards tend to be nominal, provide fair compensation or be punitive in nature?
 How are royalties calculated?

-In patent infringement cases, moral, material and/or reputational damage can be compensated.
+In patent infringement cases, moral, material and reputational damages can be compensated.

-- the income which the patent owner would have generated if the infringing party’s competition had not existed.
+- the income that the patent owner would have generated had the infringing party’s competition not existed;

 - the amount that the infringer would have paid as an appropriate licence fee had the parties entered into a licensing relationship.

-Generally, plaintiffs are reluctant to request compensation, as the calculation of the compensation may be problematic, considering the unrecorded economy and not properly kept trade books.
-It is common that plaintiffs receive less compensation than they request.
-Thus, choosing the calculation method based on a licence is more common.
+Generally, plaintiffs are reluctant to request compensation, as the calculation of the compensation may be problematic, considering the unrecorded economy and improperly kept trade books.
+It is common for plaintiffs to receive less compensation than they request.
+Choosing the calculation method based on licence is therefore more common.

 Punitive damages are not available under Turkish law.
-However, under Article 150/2 of the IPL, where the IP right is infringed, additional compensation may be claimed if the reputation of the IP right suffers damage because the products or services forming the subject of the right are used or produced in an inferior manner; or such products produced in this way are made available or launched to the market in an improper manner.
+However, under article 150(2) of the IP Law, where the industrial property right is infringed, additional compensation may be claimed if the reputation of the industrial property right suffers damage because the products or services forming the subject of the right are used or produced in an inferior manner; or such products produced in this way are made available or launched to the market in an improper manner.

 To what extent is it possible to obtain a temporary injunction or a final injunction against future infringement?
 Is an injunction effective against the infringer’s suppliers or customers?

-As IP rights can be irreparably and irrecoverably damaged by third-party actions, injunctions play a significant role in litigation.
-Injunctions are effective tools in patent litigation to obtain the results that plaintiffs seek.
-The legal framework and criteria for injunctions in Turkey are outlined by the Procedural Law and the IP Law.
+As intellectual property rights can be irreparably and irrecoverably damaged by third-party actions, injunctions play a significant role in litigation.
+Injunctions are effective tools in patent litigation to preserve the results that plaintiffs hope to achieve.
+The legal framework and criteria for injunctions in Turkey are outlined by the Civil Procedural Law and the IP Law.

 Injunctions can be obtained before or during a trial.
 To obtain an injunction, the requesting party must prove to the court’s satisfaction that: